 All Bisque Dolls or Figurines 1860+

-A bisque doll or porcelain doll is a doll made partially or wholly out of bisque or biscuit porcelain.
+Wikipedia A bisque doll or porcelain doll is a doll made partially or wholly out of bisque or biscuit porcelain.
 Bisque dolls are characterized by their realistic, skin-like matte finish.
 They had their peak of popularity between 1860 and 1900 with French and German dolls.
 Bisque dolls are collectible, and antique dolls can be worth thousands of dollars.
-Antique German and French bisque dolls from the 19th century were often made as children's playthings, but contemporary bisque dolls are predominantly made directly for the collectors market.
+Antique German and French bisque dolls from the 19th century were often made as children's playthings, but contemporary bisque dolls are predominantly m directly for the collectors market.

 NOTE: If not in stock, the soft-fired greenware takes three weeks from pouring to send out; 1 week to pour, 1 week to dry and 1 week to soft fire; for bisque add another week.
 Antique heads are poured in white unless a different color is requested.
 Additional colors, of limited availability, can be specified for an additional cost; Aztec Tan, French Chocolate and Brown Velvet have an additional slip color charge.

 The prices include estimated shipping and packaging charges.
 Because of changes constantly being made in the costs of shipping, any additional shipping charges will be calculated when your order is packaged, weighed and measured.
 If additional shipping/handling is required, you will receive a bill for the additional amount which must be paid before your order is shipped out to you.

 Any breakage that occurs during shipping must be reported via email the day you receive the package.